ethz-asl/phaser/README.md

-# Phase Correlation Based Point Cloud Registration
+# PHASER: A Robust and Correspondence-Free Global Pointcloud Registration

 ## Overview
 Point cloud registration using correspondences is inefficient and prone to errors in the many steps of correspondence extraction, description, and matching.